 External evidence aligns with the school’s positioning around relationships and safety.
 The latest inspection report describes respectful adult pupil relationships and an orderly environment that supports positive attitudes and pupils feeling safe.
 Those statements are helpful because they focus on the experience of pupils rather than a list of initiatives.

-At Key Stage 2, the headline combined measure is strong.
-In the most recent published outcomes used for this profile, 82% of pupils reached the expected standard in reading, writing and mathematics combined.
-The England average for the same measure is 62%.
-This gap is large enough to be meaningful to parents comparing local options, particularly because the combined measure is harder to inflate through strengths in one subject alone.
+At Key Stage 2, the headline combined measure is now more mixed.
+In the current 2025 dataset, 60% of pupils reached the expected standard in reading, writing and mathematics combined.
+This is the measure parents should use carefully when comparing local options, because the combined measure is harder to inflate through strengths in one subject alone.

 Scaled scores reinforce the picture.
 Reading is 109, mathematics is 105, and grammar, punctuation and spelling is 109.
 These are well above the typical reference point of 100 for scaled scores.